 The Rail Line has always been the life of the Bend.
-From its inception to the rebirth of the rail as a regionally significant recreational resources.
 This element of the Bend Revitalization Plan provides a conceptual vision to make the Bend more than just a curve in the trail and a crossing through a quaint village, but a destination unto itself that can spur the redevelopment and revitalization of Greensboro Bend.
 This plan includes the following elements: